sapirani/GreenSecurityMeasurementAndOptimizationFramework/README.md

 14. Code will back to default settings.

 ## Program Parameters
+1. `main_program_to_scan` - the main program that you want to measure it's resource consumption
+2. `background_programs_types` - a list of programs that will run in parallel to the main program.
+This list could be empty (meaning that no additional background program will run).
+Their resource consumption will be also measured
-1. `power_plan` - the computer's power plan, [see options](#power-plans).
+3. `power_plan` - the computer's power plan, [see options](#power-plans).
-2. `scan_option` - the mode of execution, [see options](#modes-of-execution).
+4. `scan_option` - the mode of execution, [see options](#modes-of-execution).
-3. `scan_type` - the type of antivirus scan, [see options](#scan-types).
+5. `scan_type` - the type of antivirus scan, [see options](#scan-types).
-4. `custom_scan_path` - the directory / file to scan (for Custom scan only)
+6. `custom_scan_path` - the directory / file to scan (for Custom scan only)
-5. `MINIMUM_DELTA_CAPACITY` - enables to define the minimum battery drop required before the code ends.
+7. `MINIMUM_DELTA_CAPACITY` - enables to define the minimum battery drop required before the code ends.
 Relevant only in continuous scan mode.
-6. `MINIMUM_SCAN_TIME` - enables to define the minimum time required for antivirus scans before the code ends.
+8. `MINIMUM_SCAN_TIME` - enables to define the minimum time required for antivirus scans before the code ends.
 Relevant only in continuous scan mode.
-7. `measurement_number` - if equals to NEW_MEASUREMENT, result will be saved in new folder.
+9. `measurement_number` - if equals to NEW_MEASUREMENT, result will be saved in new folder.
 It is possible to define specific number
-8. `disable_real_time_protection_during_measurement` - if True, code will disable defender's real time protection during measurements and turn it on before ending.
+10. `disable_real_time_protection_during_measurement` - if True, code will disable defender's real time protection during measurements and turn it on before ending.
 IMPORTANT - in this case, Tamper Protection MUST be turned off manually, and Scanner.py must run in admin mode
-9. `screen_brightness_level` - enables to define the brightness of screen - a value between 0 and 100
+11. `screen_brightness_level` - enables to define the brightness of screen - a value between 0 and 100

 ### Modes of Execution
 There are 3 modes of execution: